 In his role at the Center, Zack works with U.S. Program team to advance large landscape conservation across the U.S. through policy advice, applied research, and collaboration with agency and non-governmental partners.

 A conservation social scientist by training, Zack has expertise in natural resource policy, land management planning, and monitoring and evaluation.
 Prior to joining the Center in 2019, Zack earned a PhD in Forest Science from Colorado State University, and worked as a research associate with the Colorado Forest Restoration Institute.

-In his free time, Zack enjoys snowboarding, fly-fishing, hiking, backpacking, cross-country skiing, and spending time with his wife and baby daughter.
+In his free time, Zack enjoys snowboarding, fly-fishing, hiking, cross-country skiing, and spending time with his wife and three daughters.

 - Ph.D. in Forest Science, Colorado State University

 - M.A. in Political Science, Colorado State University

 - B.S. in Resource Conservation, University of Montana